yjg30737/pyqt-googlemap-example/README.md

 2. python main.py

 ## Prerequisites
+python -m pip install PyQtWebEngine

-python -m pip install QtWebEngineWidgets
+python -m pip install PyQt5-stubs - if this is not installed, QtWebEngineWidgets does not work

 ## Preview